-Treating the Wood
+Treating the Exterior

-Cedar is naturally resistant to the elements however New Zealand's sun is very harsh.
+Cedar is naturally resistant to the elements however Australasian sun is very harsh.
 Left untreated, the exterior of an outdoor sauna will eventually become silvery-gray in color.
 Be aware that non-protected wood can crack.
 We highly recommend that you apply a quality wood oil that contains a U.V inhibitor to the outside surface of the cedar at least once a year.
-Areas in NZ that see more sunshine may require more frequent oiling to protect the wood.
+Areas in New Zealand and Australia that see more sunshine may require more frequent oiling to protect the wood.